MANAGING THE CORONA VIRUS SITUATION - PATRICK TOMLINSON - APRIL-JULY 2020

 …a leader functions as the immune system of the institution or organization he or she ‘heads’ (p.182).

 Friedman argued that an immune system’s major purpose is to preserve the integrity of the organism and not only fighting off threats.
 It is fascinating how he wrote over 20 years ago about viruses in a literal and metaphorical sense.
 He explained how a virus or 'parasite' impacts on cells, individuals, families, organizations and societies.
 He claimed that the processes from cell to societal levels were universal and could only be dealt with at all levels by a healthy sense of self-differentiation.
-He also made the important point that a person can be a leader in situation, from families to presidents.
+He also made the important point that a person can be a leader in situations, from families to presidents.
 So, the first vital thing we need to do is to manage our self and do everything possible to be in a healthy state of mind and body.
 To be a calming self-differentiated presence.

 Such a leader is able to be present in the midst of emotional turmoil, actively relating to key people while calmly maintaining a sense of his or her direction.
 With this capacity, he or she can affect the whole system of relationships and reduce the level of anxiety in the organization network.
 Friedman (1999, p.127) explains,